 The results of the previous steps can be customised to meet specific needs and requirements.
-You can actually play with almost everything, if you want.
+You can actually play with almost everything if you want.
 However, make sure you understand the concept of style sheets before you do …

 For www.niophoto.com, I customised the following elements:

-A lot of the colors used can be set in the Modularity theme options.
+A lot of the colours used can be set in the Modularity theme options.
 The layout can be further customised by modifying the “styles” as stored in the “style.css” file.
-To be able to upgrade themes without too much hassle later however, it is advised not to edit the default styles directly.
+To be able to upgrade themes without too much hassle later, however, it is advised not to edit the default styles directly.
 It is much better to copy the style you want to change and to paste it to the bottom of the GPP theme file “custom-styles.php” and edit the copy there.
 The edited style will overrule the original and this way you can group all your edits in one place.

 The default search option lets you search either the blog or the image archive.
 I wanted to offer both options in one go, so I combined the two.
 If you want this too, you can download the NiO Dual Search widget here.

 The standard footer contains default content, which can be complemented by using the various theme widgets available.
-I did not like the standard footer (too much info visible on each page), so I stripped it and moved some of the info, for instance RSS feeds, to other areas of the site.
+I did not like the standard footer (too much info visible on each page), so I stripped it and moved some of the info, for instance, RSS feeds, to other areas of the site.